ocupop/hawaiitax/src/_resources/selling-your-home.md

 (3)&nbsp; You haven't taken advantage of the Section 121 exclusion in the two years preceding the sale (the "once-every-two-years rule").

-The maximum exclusion, as a general rule, cannot exceed $250,000 for Single filers and $500,000 for Joint filers.
+Note:&nbsp; The maximum exclusion, as a general rule, cannot exceed $250,000 for Single filers and $500,000 for Joint filers.

 **How it works:**